I had always been intrigued by what it was like growing up for Ea for her to be so intrepid and adventurous.

 If you haven’t already, check out Intrepid Real-life Ninja: Ea Holm where Ea shares her journey with us – how she “fell into” body work, one thing led to another as she pursues creative expression and satisfaction to her work.
 Key take-ways too on handling grief of losing a beloved pet.

-From our conversation, it appears that the value systems and social systems in Denmark affects a different relationship in parenting and family life.
+From our conversation, it appears that the value systems and social systems in Denmark affect a different relationship in parenting and family life.

 Is growing up in Denmark quite different?
 I feel like in Asia, a lot of the family, the kids, the thing is much more binding in a way?

-Oh, it’s very, it’s very different than in Asia.
+Oh, it’s very, very different than in Asia.